PapirusDevelopmentTeam/papirus-icon-theme/.github/ISSUE_TEMPLATE/icon-request.md

 ---

 <!--
-Before creating a new issue make sure that:
+Before creating a new issue ensure that:

 - The icon request is not a duplicate
+- The app is not installed by snap.
+The snap packages have hardcoded paths to icons.
 - The app is not a Windows application running under Wine/Crossover
 - The title contains application or icon name (Ex: [Icon request] Boostnote)